 Khary Mason is a native Detroiter who has spent half of his life with the Detroit Police Department.
 He is currently working as a homicide detective.
 Initially photography and writing were nothing more than elements of his job that were used to aid memory.
 In the past decade, recognizing the power that comes along with words and images he took a more proactive approach by expanding his knowledge in both fields.
 In 2015 Khary attended the College for Creative Studies to further his interest in photography and started to write and perform spoken word.
-From 2015 -2019 Khary was the Co-lead of a photography project sponsored by the NJHIA at Princeton University in conjunction with the NJHIA, and has been an occasional contributor to the news site Deadline Detroit.
+From 2015 -2019 Khary was the Co-lead of a photography project sponsored by the NJHIA at Princeton University.

 Khary, also has a passion for the Culinary Arts.

 Romain Blanquart was born in France and has called Detroit home since 2002.

-He studied photography at the Rochester Institute of Technology and for the last 16 years he has been a staff photographer at the Detroit Free Press newspaper, receiving numerous accolades for his photography and video work.
+He studied photography at the Rochester Institute of Technology and spent 16 years as a staff visual journalist at the Detroit Free Press newspaper, receiving numerous accolades for his photography and film work.

-After producing a documentary film about the toll of homicides on Detroiters, a city whose residents lived through over 3,300 homicides between 2003-2012 and seeing how many lives one murder shatters, he started looking at how he could help in preventing children from doing things that would take away their chance to find hope and to grow up into healthy, productive and fulfilled adults.
+After producing a documentary film about the toll of homicides on Detroiters, a city whose residents lived through over 3,300 homicides between 2003-2012 and seeing how many lives one murder shatters, he started looking at how he could contribute to preventing children from doing things that would take away their chance of finding purpose and growing up into healthy, productive and fulfilled adults.

-Khary and Romain created Capturing Belief out of their common desire to contribute directly to helping our youth build a strong foundation for their future.
+Khary and Romain created Capturing Belief in 2016 out of their common desire to contribute directly to guiding our youth build a strong foundation for their future.

-Capturing Belief is funded by a generous grant from the David P. Gilkey Foundation, individual donors and support from ProCam and Photo Mechanic by Camera Bits.
+Capturing Belief is funded by a generous grant from the David P. Gilkey Foundation, individual donors and support from ProCam, Fujifilm and Photo Mechanic by Camera Bits.
 Special thank you to Alyda and Richard Gilkey for their support and belief that photography can be used as a strong educational element in nurturing youth.
 Thank you Claudine Kent for seeing the potential as the program was in it's early stages.